dexgs/livestreaming/USAGE.md

 #### `--auth-command COMMAND`
 - Command to execute to authenticate connections.
+(If you just want to set a password for broadcasting streams, see `--str-publish-passphrase`)

 - `COMMAND` will be called as such: `COMMAND TYPE ADDRESS NAME` where `COMMAND` is the command to run, `TYPE` is either `PUBLISH` or `SUBSCRIBE` depending